gageracer/edithor/example/uiresult.md

 **Segment 22:** (475 characters)

 When I played them back, most were just static.
 But some were clear: "How do I stop this?"
 "The loop resets every 73 days."
 "I've tried leaving.
-I always come back."
+I always come back.".
 73 days.
 I counted backward.
 I'd moved in 68 days ago.
 Five days left until... what?
 Reset?
 Would I forget everything and start over?
 Would a new version of me move in?
 I needed to break the loop.
 I went back to the closet where I'd found the first photographs.
 Pulled everything out, looking for more clues.

 **Segment 23:** (483 characters)

 Behind a false panel in the back wall, I found a journal.
 Leather-bound, pages yellowed with age.
 The first entry was dated 1987.
 Alex Rivera's handwriting.
 "Day 1: Moved into my new apartment.
 It's perfect."
 The last entry was dated 73 days later: "I can't escape.
-I'm trapped in my own life."
+I'm trapped in my own life.".
 I read through the journal.
 Alex had experienced everything I had.
 The photographs, the voices, the sense of time repeating.
 They'd documented it all, searching desperately for a way out.

 **Segment 24:** (454 characters)